 Watercolor technique – Mixing colors is combining two or more watercolor paints to create a variety of color mixtures.
 The most common method uses a palette to which paints are added and mixed together with water and other colors.
-Another method for mixing colors is achieved by combining colors directly on the paper surface.
+Another method for mixing colors is by combining colors directly on the paper surface.

 Best Watercolors for Mixing Colors

 Not all colors mix well together.
-So, it is important to know which colors to choose before mixing colors.
+So, it is important to know which colors to choose before mixing them.
 Jim Kosvanec did extensive studies of watercolor paints and developed a color chart that categorizes watercolors into groups of colors by their characteristics.
 See Which Watercolor Paints Are Transparent for help in choosing watercolors for mixing colors.

 For the best results, only use transparent and semi-transparent watercolor paints for mixing colors.